Group-32-IOS/Mars-Weather-App/README.md

 ### 2. Screen Archetypes

-* WeatherViewController
+* WeatherViewController - Stream
-   * View realtime weather of MARS
+   * View realtime weather of MARS]
-   * View the weather in the past of MARS
+   * View the weather in the past of MARS]
-* MarsViewController
+* MarsViewController] - Detail
-   * Have a map of MARS
+   * Have a map of MARS]
-   * Interactive map click and move
+   * Interactive map click and move]

 ### 3. Navigation